 Carbon

 Stephen Briggs noted that the ongoing response to the CEOS Carbon Strategy, and stressed there is a need to include a reference to this work in the GEO Work Programme.
-He noted that a proposal called GEO Carbon was approved as an initiative at last week Programme Board meeting.
-He noted that the GEO initiative broad implications and an ambitious scope, but that it does helpfully bring together a suite of activities in relation to carbon.
-He noted it is research oriented and links well to the CEOS Carbon Strategy.
+He noted that a proposal called GEO Carbon was approved as an initiative at last week’s Programme Board meeting.
+He noted that the GEO initiative has broad implications and an ambitious scope, but that it does helpfully bring together a suite of activities in relation to carbon.
+He noted it is research-oriented and links well to the CEOS Carbon Strategy.

 GEO-XIII Plenary Preparations and Inputs

-Jonathon Ross (CEO) reported on preparation for the GEO-XIII Plenary.
-GEO-XIII is the first Plenary following the endorsement of the GEO Strategic Plan 2016-2025 and will be in St Petersburg on 7-10 November 2016 (the week after CEOS Plenary).
-This is the week following CEOS Plenary, and so the normal preparation time will be condensed, which will require greater pre-coordination.
+Jonathon Ross (CEO) reported on preparations for the GEO-XIII Plenary.
+GEO-XIII is the first Plenary following the endorsement of the GEO Strategic Plan 2016-2025 and will be in St. Petersburg 7-10 November 2016.
+This is the week following CEOS Plenary and so the normal preparation time will be condensed, which will require greater pre-coordination.

-CEOS Delegation is subject to US Govt travel orders being finalised but includes at this stage: Frank Kelly, Jonathon Ross, Steve Labahn, Brian Killough.
+CEOS Delegation is subject to US government travel orders being finalised but includes at this stage: Frank Kelly, Jonathon Ross, Steve Labahn, Brian Killough.
 Stephen Briggs, Ivan Petiteville, Astrid Koch, possibly Steve Volz and others may attend in their various capacities.

 The objectives of GEO Plenary are: